gemini-testing/gemini/README.md

   limit on a number of browser that can be run once at a time.
 Use this option to limit the number of browsers that `gemini` will try to run in parallel.
+* `tolerance` - specify maximum allowed image error before test will be reported as invalid.
+By default, any slightest difference will be treated as failure.
+  To get pre-0.6 behavior, specify 0.001 as a tolerance.
 * `http.timeout` - Selenium Grid request timeout, msec
 * `http.retries` - Selenium Grid request tries count
 * `http.retryDelay` - dalay before retry of Selenium Grid request, msec